-- If you are acutely unwell, please call an ambulance as you would do normally in an emergency situation.
+- If you are very unwell, please call an ambulance as you would do normally in an emergency situation.

-- If you are on a medicine for AIRD you may be able to get this prescription from your doctor electronically via your phone or e-mail.
+- If you are on a medicine for AIRD you may be able to get this prescription from your doctor electronically via a text or e-mail.
 This is not available for all medicines.

 - Call your pharmacy to ask about home delivery of medicines.

 - Some telehealth (phone or video) appointments are funded by Medicare.
-The reimbursements for telehealth appointments will change on the 1st July 2022.
 Contact your rheumatologist about this option.

 - Make sure you keep in touch with your treating team so there is no interruption in prescriptions.

-- If you are on a biological or a targeted synthetic DMARD, due to the exceptional circumstances, you do not have to see your rheumatologist face to face for a repeat prescription at the moment; the review can be conducted by telehealth at the discretion of your rheumatologist.
-This option may be removed on 30 June 2022.
-Please keep in touch with your rheumatologist to ensure there is no interruption of your treatment supply.
+- If you are on a biological or a targeted synthetic DMARD, please keep in touch with your rheumatologist to ensure there is no interruption of your treatment supply.